 Because of all the traveling, we need a lot of breaks.
 We like to explore our new destination, we need time to do the actual traveling, and then we need time to get adapt and reacclimate to our new surroundings.

-Families who spend a lot of time in other areas of life, like extracurriculars, benefit greatly with a year round schedule.
+Families who spend a lot of time in other areas of life, like extracurriculars, benefit greatly from a year-round schedule.
 And families who dive into week-long unit studies or love doing hands-on projects will find more time doing the things they love.

 Year Round Homeschool Schedules